VIDA-NYU/GDPFinder/README.md

 ### Example usage to train a model:
-nohup python -u scripts/supervised_training.py --imagetype ['patches' or 'resized']
+nohup python -u scripts/supervised_training.py --metric ['mhi' or 'ed'] --imagetype ['patches' or 'resized']

 If images are to be resized, specify additional integer parameters --newwidth and --newheight
 Optional argument --fconly, defaults to True to train only fully-connected layers.
 False trains FC then all layers.